SphaeroX/GeminiTray/README.md

 *   Integrating directly with `gemini.google.com` (no API keys required, supports Advanced accounts).
 *   **Essential Feature**: Providing a dedicated "Screenshot & Ask" workflow to quickly analyze screen content.

+## Vibe Coded
+This project is 100% vibe coded.
+Built with Google Antigravity and Gemini 3.

 ##  Key Features

 - ** Instant Access**: Open the chat anytime with a global shortcut (Default: `Alt+Space` or similar, configurable).